 Contribute what you can afford without strapping yourself.
 The most important rules in retirement planning state that you should get started as early as possible and continue to make contributions throughout your career.
+Here is a good resource for new grads as they enter the work force.
 As retirement nest eggs go, bigger is indeed better.
 Changing teams?
 No big deal.
 Many employers allow you to rollover 401(k) balances from a previous job.
 You also have the ability to transfer an old 401(k) to a self-directed individual retirement account (IRA).
 Neither the employer rollover option nor the individual transfer option has any tax consequences if executed properly.

 Getting a late start need not be a concern either.
 The IRS allows catch-up contributions of $6,000 that can be added to the $18,000 maximum in 2017.
 Individuals who plan to close the gap must be 50 or older.
 As with any investment plan, be sure to consult with an investment professional and tax adviser before getting started.
 Companies may grant employees access to plan administrators who can offer pertinent advice about investment choices and plan design.
 With retirement funding, the ball is in your court.
 Run with it and enjoy the years where you no longer punch the clock and answer only to yourself.